 Another thing to notice is exported=”true” – what does it mean?
 If an app needs to access an external app or interfere with the activity of any other app during this time, it is allowed.
 Still, now that it is accessible by other apps, any malicious app can do some malicious activities with the app.
 Still, there is a condition that the permissions should be missing, such as if the developer configures the permissions, then the app can only run if granted.

 <intent-filter> <action android:name="android.action.intent.MAIN" /> <category android:name:"android.intent.category.LAUNCHER"/> <intent-filter>

 Any component, such as an activity, service, or broadcast, must intend to start.
 When there is explicit intent, everything knows what to do next.
-However, implicit intent filters exist when many choices are available, such as the share function.
+However, implicit intent filters exist when many choices, such as the share function, exist.

-Activities that is declared under an intent filter are exported by default.
+Activities that are declared under an intent filter are exported by default.

 Mobile Security Framework (MobSF) is an automated, all-in-one mobile application (Android/iOS/Windows) pen-testing, malware analysis and security assessment framework capable of performing static and dynamic analysis.
 MobSF supports mobile app binaries (APK, XAPK, IPA & APPX) along with zipped source code and provides REST APIs for seamless integration with your CI/CD or DevSecOps pipeline.
 In addition, the Dynamic Analyzer helps you to perform runtime security assessment and interactive instrumented testing.

 Either we host locally or use directly hosted from https://mobsf.live/

 Once the app has been successfully uploaded, it will be automatic scan for every possibility and generate the report.

 Before assuming anything, it is essential that you need to confirm issues manually.
 However, MobSF simplifies everything, saving time and giving detailed reports.